-Alexis Sadakane is an Orange County labor and employment associate who focuses her practice on guiding employers through California’s convoluted employment law landscape.
+Alexis Sadakane is an Orange County labor and employment associate who focuses her practice on guiding employers through California's convoluted employment law landscape.
 She has experience counseling businesses of varying sizes in various industries on personnel, and wage and hour compliance matters, as well as the preparation of employee handbooks, employment agreements, policies and compensation plans.
-Alexis’ litigation practice focuses on defending employers in employment actions in state and federal courts under the Fair Employment and Housing Act (FEHA) including wrongful termination, discrimination, harassment and retaliation claims.
+Alexis' litigation practice focuses on defending employers in employment actions in state and federal courts under the Fair Employment and Housing Act (FEHA) including discrimination, harassment and retaliation claims.
 She advocates for employers in wage and hour single plaintiff suits, class actions, and PAGA representative actions.
-She also has experience defending businesses against physical barrier accessibility claims brought under the ADA and California’s Unruh Civil Rights Act.
+Alexis also has experience defending businesses against physical barrier accessibility claims brought under the Americans with Disabilities Act (ADA) and California's Unruh Civil Rights Act.
+Additionally, she counsels clients through claims brought by the Occupational Safety & Health Administration (OSHA) and Cal/OSHA.
 At the outset of her legal career, Alexis represented employees in single-plaintiff discrimination, harassment and retaliation cases.
 She now leverages her prior plaintiff-side experience to defend employers in similar suits.

-Alexis champions diversity and inclusion in the professional space through her work with the Professional Liability Underwriting Society’s (PLUS) Diversity Leadership & Mentoring Program (LAMP).
-As a member of the 2022 LAMP Cohort, she leverages her experience and opportunities to cultivate relationships with insurance professionals to further industry-wide inclusive employment practices.
+Alexis champions diversity and inclusion in the professional space, including through her previous work with the Professional Liability Underwriting Society's (PLUS) Diversity Leadership & Mentoring Program (LAMP).
+As a member of the 2022 LAMP Cohort, she leveraged her experience and opportunities to cultivate relationships with insurance professionals to further industry-wide inclusive employment practices.

 Prior to joining Snell & Wilmer, Alexis worked as an associate at O'Hagan Meyer, LLP litigating labor and employment matters.
 She received her juris doctor from Pepperdine University School of Law where she competed nationally in three ABA Negotiation and Mediation competitions and internationally at the International Chamber of Commerce Mediation Competition in Paris, France.